Juan Nouesí

 Juan Nouesí Laffite (November 4, 1810 – October 29, 1881) was a Dominican activist and soldier.
 Between the 1840s and the 1870s, he was said to have fought in the wars against Haiti, Spain, and the United States.

 Early life

 He was born on November 4, 1810, in Marmolejos, a rural section of the old common of Blanco, (today Luperón).
 His father was called Juan Francisco Laffite (1782–1854) and his mother, María del Carmen Nouesít.
 He was of African ancestry.
 He was the only son of two children; his sister, Maria Rosa Lafitte, died during the war against Spain in 1864.
-He preferably used the last maternal name, that people's speech and vulgar use modified it to convert it into Nouesi or Nouezí as used today by the his descendants.
+He preferably used the last maternal name, that people's speech and vulgar use modified it to convert it into Nouesi or Nouezí as used today by his descendants.

 In the 1840s, he joined the ranks of the Liberation Army during the Dominican War of Independence.
 By the end of the 1850s, he served the new order in the position of Captain Pedáneo in his region.